envs-net/matrix-doc/docs/advanced/local_bots.md

 ## Translator

-A Bot to translate words using Google Translate (DeepL is planned too)
+A Bot to translate words using Google Translate.
+(DeepL is planned too)

 **name:** [`@translate:envs.net`](https://matrix.to/#/@translate:envs.net)